PrinceSharma2001/python-Project-with-ML/README.md

 # python-Project-with-ML
   This is Python Project
   <br>
-  ->Audio video control from hand gesture from
+  ->Audio video control from hand gesture.